 The best investment apps should be a stepping stone in your journey to financial success.
 Get started with these tools — they’ll help you build the habit of allocating some of your monthly cash flow to your investments.

-Once you feel comfortable with investing small amounts of your money, consider looking at opening more traditional brokerage accounts with investment management companies.
+Once you have your investment priorities straight and feel comfortable with investing small amounts of your money, consider looking at opening more traditional brokerage accounts with investment management companies.
 To help you, look for a fee-only financial advisor who is willing to sign a fiduciary oath on your behalf.

 Regardless of the wealth-building path you choose, you should always continue learning, educating yourself, and asking questions.
 That way, you can continue to use powerful tools like these investing apps to make the most of your money.